Wsxqaz/elemetry/elemetryClient/README.md

 3. **Symbol lookup failures**
    - Verify internet connectivity to Microsoft Symbol Server
-   - Check that C:\Symbols directory exists and is writable
    - Ensure Windows SDK is properly installed with Debugging Tools

-## License

-This project is available for educational purposes only.

 ## Acknowledgements